akhodakivskiy/VimFx/documentation/api.md

 The following methods are automatically undone when the `shutdown` event fires.
-This means that if you, for example, add a custom command in `config.js` but then remove it from `config.js` and hit `zr`, the custom command will be gone in VimFx.
+This means that if you, for example, add a custom command in `config.js` but then remove it from `config.js` and hit `gC`, the custom command will be gone in VimFx.

 - `vimfx.set(...)`